dgirotti/dgirotti/README.md

 **Professional Summary**
 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-I am a QA engineer with more than 13 years of experience in SDLC and testing.
-I have experience in test case design, functional testing and quality control processes which I have applied in large companies such as Eventbrite or in start-ups such as Wonolo, managing to improve the delivery of software products with high quality.
+I have over 14 years of experience in QA, working on software projects across various industries and technologies.
+Throughout my career I have combined technical skills, leadership and collaboration with team members and stakeholders.

-As a Scrum Master I have applied agile methodologies as well as team collaboration.
+In addition to my QA responsibilities, I took on the role of Scrum Master combining Agile Management with QA tasks.

 **Skills**
 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------